zackbouz1/trainning-hangout/README.md

   - [ ] Code review approved
   - [x] Pull request merged

+z003.
+Project Insights lets you create charts about GetHub Project.
+List the chart types available under Project Insight? (choose 2)
+  - [x] Current Charts: Track bugs opened and closed each iteration (X = Iteration#  , Y = number of items by status , Legend = Status)
+  - [x] Historical Charts: track changes to the state of your project items over time (e.g., the X axis is always time)
+  - [ ] User Chart
+  - [ ] Team Chart

 ## Git Commands
 107. After making some major changes to your code, you are a little nervous about committing.
 What command would you use to review the commit prior to making it?